Herbert A. Simon: Sociology and economics

 Simon was also known for his research on industrial organization.
 He determined that the internal organization of firms and the external business decisions thereof, did not conform to the neoclassical theories of "rational" decision-making.
-Simon wrote many articles on the topic over the course of his life, mainly focusing on the issue of decision-making within the behavior of what he termed "bounded rationality".
+Simon wrote many articles on the topic over the course of his life, mainly focusing on the issue of decision-making within the behavior of bounded rationality".
 "Rational behavior, in economics, means that individuals maximize their utility function under the constraints they face (e.g., their budget constraint, limited choices, ...) in pursuit of their self-interest.
 This is reflected in the theory of subjective expected utility.
-The term, bounded rationality, is used to designate rational choice that takes into account the cognitive limitations of both knowledge and cognitive capacity.
-Bounded rationality is a central theme in behavioral economics.
-It is concerned with the ways in which the actual decision-making process influences decisions.
 Theories of bounded rationality relax one or more assumptions of standard expected utility theory".

 Simon determined that the best way to study these areas was through computer simulations.
 As such, he developed an interest in computer science.
 Simon's main interests in computer science were in artificial intelligence, human–computer interaction, principles of the organization of humans and machines as information processing systems, the use of computers to study (by modeling) philosophical problems of the nature of intelligence and of epistemology, and the social implications of computer technology.

 In his youth, Simon took an interest in land economics and Georgism, an idea known at the time as "single tax".
 The system is meant to redistribute unearned economic rent to the public and improve land use.
 In 1979, Simon still maintained these ideas and argued that land value tax should replace taxes on wages.

 Some of Simon's economic research was directed toward understanding technological change in general and the information processing revolution in particular.